Best mice for Macbook Pro in 2023

-It really shouldn’t come as a surprise that the best mouse for your Macbook Pro is the official offering from Apple.
+It really shouldn’t come as a surprise that top of our best mice for Macbook Pro list is the official offering from Apple.
 After all, it was made to work specifically with the machine.
 This is the only mouse of our three that won’t work on a Windows machine (that’s not strictly true, but you do have to jump through a few hoops to get it to play nice with Win 10) so if you are looking for a rodent to use in a multi-OS environment, this probably isn’t it.

 In truth, this isn’t the most expensive mouse on show here – That’s the Logitech MX Master, but you could argue that mouse is much more fully-featured.